sumtsui/playground/webpack-playground/note/prefetch-preload.md

 });
 ```

-the magic commend above will add a tag in the html head:
+the magic comment above will add a tag in the html head:

 ```html
 <link